Vonage Verify API Is Vinted’s First Choice Against Fraud for Secondhand Clothing Marketplace

-Danielius Isiunas, Product Manager at Vinted, explained, “The bigger you are, the more attractive you are to fraudulent people and groups who try to utilise stolen credentials or stolen credit cards to make transactions.
-When we began to notice that was happening on our site, we recognised that we needed to do something beyond what was already in place.”
+Danielius Isiunas, Product Manager at Vinted, explained, “The bigger you are, the more attractive you are to fraudulent people and groups who try to utilize stolen credentials or stolen credit cards to make transactions.
+When we began to notice that was happening on our site, we recognized that we needed to do something beyond what was already in place.”

 After considering a variety of possible solutions, Vinted decided that SMS verification would be the best approach for this problem.
-SMS verification allows you to flag suspicious behaviours at any point in the transaction by creating rules for monitoring different stages of the process.
+SMS verification allows you to flag suspicious behaviors at any point in the transaction by creating rules for monitoring different stages of the process.
 If a user triggers suspicion at any time during the process—from registration to any other point in the transaction—that user is flagged and will not be able to continue the transaction until their phone number is verified.

 According to Isiunas, not every transaction needs to be verified.
 Verification only “kicks in” for those transactions that have been flagged as suspicious.